Manage Sheets in Dashboards and Stories

 In the list at left, right-click (Windows) or Control-click (macOS) the sheet, and clear the Hide Sheet checkbox.

-While editing a dashboard or story, you can temporarily show a hidden sheet to get a closer look and change its structure.
+Tip: If a sheet is hidden, this technique temporarily shows it so you can get a closer look at it.
 The sheet is hidden again when you switch to another sheet.

 Do either of the following: